zaynebmellouli/GrooveGalaxy/README.md

 [Download](https://cdimage.kali.org/) and [install](https://github.com/tecnico-sec/Setup/blob/master/KaliSetup.md) a virtual machine of Kali Linux 2023.3.

 ### Machine configurations

-For each machine, there is an initialization script with the machine name, with prefix `init-` and suffix `.sh`, that installs all the necessary packages and makes all required configurations in the a clean machine.

 Inside each machine, use Git to obtain a copy of all the scripts and code.